Why is depression so common? Shining a light on the world's leading cause of disability

 Dr. Keith Dobson, PhD, is a professor of clinical psychology who leads UCalgary’s Depression Research Laboratory and heads the Department of Psychology.
 His research interests are in clinical psychology, cognitive behaviour therapy, depression and psychopathology.
 View his publications

-Dr. Raj Ramasubbu, MD, is a professor in the Cumming School of Medicine and a psychiatrist with Alberta Health Services.
+Dr. Raj Ramasubbu, MD, is a professor in the Cumming School of Medicine, a psychiatrist with Alberta Health Services, and a member of the Mathison Centre for Mental Health Education & Research.
 His research interests focus on studying neurobiology of mood disorders.
 View his publications

 Dr. Andrea Protzner, PhD, is an associate professor in UCalgary's Faculty of Arts.
 Her research interests are in cognitive neuroscience, neuropsychology, and brain disorders including depression and epilepsy.
 View her publications

 Get our latest stories in your inbox every month.
 Sign up for our newsletters and receive stories of inspiration and discovery, event notifications, breaking news, and more.

 Your personal information is collected under the authority of section 33(c) of the Freedom of Information and Protection of Privacy Act, and is required for updating your email subscription preferences.
 If you have any questions about the collection or use of this information, please contact University Relations at firstname.lastname@example.org